charlie0605/G1-Roll_It_In/README.md

 # Roll It In

-This is an android game application.
+This is an android game application for our SDP project.

 ## Getting Started